ThisNetWorks/ThisNetWorks.OrchardCore.AdminTree/README.md

 ## Getting Started

-Currently this module is intended to be build using the Orchard Core dev branch.
+Currently this module is intended to be build using the Orchard Core `dev/deanmarcussen/tags` branch.

 It requires an adapted [Orchard Core Admin Theme](https://github.com/ThisNetWorks/ThisNetWorks.OrchardCore.Themes)